I Got Rid of the Ants in My House Using Just Two Ingredients

 - Place the mixture in strategic locations and wait for the baking soda to do its thing.
 You can use a jar lid or something similar to keep the bait contained, or you can place it directly on the surface where the ants are prevalent.

-Note: After making 3 lids of bait and waiting several days, the number of ants in my kitchen reduced dramatically.
-I also found that it is essential, of course, to keep the problem areas clean and void of any food; I used vinegar to clean kitchen surfaces and to scrub any ant trails.
-If you can find their point of entry, it is strongly recommended that you fill it with Borax or diatomaceous earth and seal it off with clear caulk.
+I have found that it is essential, of course, to keep problem areas in your kitchen clean and void of any food.
+You can use vinegar to clean kitchen surfaces and to scrub any ant trails (vinegar is a well-known bug repellent).
+If you can find their point of entry, I strongly recommended that you fill it with Borax or diatomaceous earth and seal it off with clear caulk.